It's

 Music seems to be everywhere these days.
 Sometimes, it's

-the Clash or the Cars as muzak, trying to
+the Clash or the Cars as muzak, trying to fill the emptiness

 in the aisles at the supermarket and echoing down the canyons